-Unfortunately, when Tom first arrived at KZST, he soon discovered that the former Sales Manager who had not only left Gordon high and dry also hadn’t left him any sales tools.
-No sales brochures, no leave-behinds, no rate cards, no nothing.
+Unfortunately, Tom said, when he first arrived at KZST, he discovered that the former Sales Manager who had not only left Gordon high and dry, he also hadn’t left Tom any sales tools.
+No sales brochures, no rate cards, no leave behinds of any kind, no nothing.

-The owner, Gordon Zlot, an engineer by trade had put KZSY on the air with his bare hands so Tom wasn’t quite sure how to approach him about any of this.
-Finally, because he desperately needed something to work with, he just blurted it out.
-Gordon, who is now a member of the Bay Area Hall Of Fame, not only said yes; he asked if he could help?
+The owner, Gordon Zlot, who was an engineer by trade had put KZSY on the air with his bare hands, so Tom wasn’t quite sure how to approach him about any of this.
+Finally, because he desperately needed something to work with, he just blurted it out and Gordon who is now a member of the Bay Area Hall Of Fame, not only said yes; he asked if he could help?

-The first thing they did was get one of the more creative agencies in town to help them with some suggestions.
-Unfortunately for Tom, who desperately needed the stuff, the project then went into slow motion.
-Unbeknownst to Tom, Gordon was a very detail-oriented kind of guy who needed to see all the various shades of the colors that they’d decided to use and what fonts were available.
+The first thing they did was get one of the more creative agencies in town to help them but unfortunately for Tom, who desperately needed the stuff yesterday, the project then went into slow motion.
+Unbeknownst to Tom, Gordon was and is a very detail-oriented kind of guy.
+He needed to see the various shades of the colors that they wanted to use and all fonts that were available.

 As Tom looks back at it now from semi-retirement, even though the process was very frustrating, he’s so glad Gordon did it that way because it set the standard of what KZST was soon going to become.

-When the artwork was finally finished and all the sales tools were produced, the local advertising community raved about how San Francisco it all looked.
+When the project was finally finished, the local advertising community raved about how San Francisco it all looked.
 In fact, even though the programming wasn’t quite in place yet, KZST instantly became the “Big One” in town because they already looked like they were.